 Place Ordinance WE-WANT-IT on the Next City Council Agenda

 We have met and continue to meet with State Senators and Representatives to discuss some common sense solutions to restore local control over the placement, construction and modification of Wireless Telecommunications Facilities (WTFs) of any size and Any G — the same local control that is consistent with the Congressional intent of the 1996 Telecommunications Act, a chief purpose of which is to promote the safety of life and property:

 - Returning local control to counties, cities, towns and villages for placement, construction, & modification of WTFs of Any G.

-- Establishing Signal Strength (SS) and/or Effective Radiated Power limits for any WTFs that are constructed in the public rights-of-way, attached to any buildings, or have antennas installed lower than 100 feet off the ground.
+- Establishing Signal Strength (SS) and/or Effective Radiated Power (ERP) limits for any WTFs that are constructed in the public rights-of-way, attached to any buildings, or have antennas installed lower than 100 feet off the ground.

 - Pitch as State Bill: the Written Evidence — Wireless Antenna Need Test in Telecommunications (WE-WANT-IT) Bill, described, below.

 Written Evidence — Wireless Antenna Need Test